d3fc/d3fc/site/src/components/introduction/building-a-chart.md

 As you can see in the above code, the `data` now has two properties, `targets` and `sales`, one for the annotations, the other for the series.
 As a results of this, the extent and domain calculations are updated to reference `data.sales`.

 But how to add the annotations to the chart?
 Annotations, just like series, are associated with both an x and a y scale, so can be supplied to the chart via the `plotArea`.
 But the bar series is currently set as the plot area.
-The solution to this problem is the [multi series component](/components/series/multi.html).
+The solution to this problem is the {{{ hyperlink 'multi.html' title='multi series component' }}}.
 This component acts a container for multiple series instances, setting their scales and also (optionally) mapping the data so that each series can be bound to a subset of the data.
 If a mapping function is not provided, each series will 'inherit' the data bound to the multi series component.

 Here's the result: